Bhavsagar Granth

-Bhavsagar Granth (full name: Bhavsagar Samunder Amrit Vani Granth) is a 2,704-page book considered as a religious text by the followers of the Indian religious leader Baba Bhaniara.
-Composed in 2000, it was banned by the Punjab government for hurting the religious feelings of Sikhs.
+Bhavsagar Granth (full name: Bhavsagar Samunder Amrit Vani Granth) is a 2,704-page book considered as a religious text by the followers of the Indian religious leader Baba Piara Singh Bhaniara.
+Composed in 2000, it was banned by the Government of Punjab for hurting the religious feelings of Sikhs.

 Composition

-Baba Bhaniara is the founder of a religious sect that attracted mostly the marginalized Mazhabi Sikhs.
-In 1998, the Sikh religious body Akal Takht ex-communicated Bhaniara, accusing him of insulting Sikhism and the contemporary Sikh religious leaders.
+Baba Bhaniara is the founder of a religious sect that attracted mostly the marginalised Mazhabi Sikhs.
+In 1998, the Sikh religious body Akal Takht excommunicated Bhaniara, accusing him of insulting Sikhism and the contemporary Sikh religious leaders.
 In summer 2000, a local gurudwara disallowed one of Bhaniara's followers from carrying the Sikh religious holy book Guru Granth Sahib.
 In response, Bhaniara's followers decided to create a new holy book (granth), which would not be controlled by the dominant section of the society.
 Over the next few months, Bhaniara and his followers created the Bhavsagar Granth (officially called Bhavsagar Samundar Amrit Vani).

 The writing of the book began on 20 June 2000.
-Most of it was authored by Pritam Singh of Dudhike village, with help from 20 other followers (including six women).
+Most of it was authored by Pritam Singh of Dhudike village, with help from 20 other followers (including six women).